Welcome to Shujuan's Webpage!

 Shujuan Mao

-I am a tenure-track assistant professor in the Dept. of Earth and Planetary Sciences at the University of Texas at AustinMy research lies at the intersection of seismology, hydrogeology, and energy sciences.
-I aim to advance the knowledge of how Earth's shallow fluid systems change over time and space, associated with hydrological processes, geothermal energy exploitation, carbon capture and storage, and volcanic unrest.
-These processes are pivotal in enhancing our understanding and management of critical resources (such as water and energy) and geohazards.
-A core aspect of my research is to develop and apply cutting-edge seismic interferometry methods to probe the 4-dimensional (space-time) changes in subsurface fluids.
+I'm a tenure-track assistant professor in the Dept. of Earth and Planetary Sciences at the University of Texas at AustinMy research lies at the intersection of seismology, hydrogeology, and energy sciences.
+I aim to advance the knowledge of how Earth's shallow fluid systems change over time and space, associated with hydrological processes, geothermal energy exploitation, carbon sequestration, and volcanic unrest.
+These processes are pivotal in enhancing our understanding and management of Earth's resources (such as water and energy) and geohazards.
+A core aspect of my research is to develop and apply cutting-edge seismic interferometry methods to analyze the 4-dimensional (space-time) changes in subsurface materials

-I hold a B.S. in geophysics from Peking University, a Ph.D. in geophysics from Massachusetts Institute of Technology, and was a G. A. Thompson Postdoctoral Fellow in the Dept of Geophysics at Stanford University.
-I also worked at ISTerre in Grenoble, France, for about two years as part of my PhD.
+I hold a B.S. in geophysics from Peking University, a Ph.D. in geophysics from Massachusetts Institute of Technology, and was a G. A. Thompson Postdoctoral Fellow at Stanford Doerr School of Sustainability, Dept of Geophysics.
+I also worked at Institut des Sciences de la Terre in Grenoble, France, for two years as part of my PhD.

 Research interests

-Environmental seismology, Hydrogeophysics, Geothermal energy, Carbon Capture & Storage, Volcano monitoring, Time-lapse imaging, Diffuse wavefield
+Environmental seismology, Hydrogeophysics, Geothermal systems, Volcano monitoring, Time-lapse seismic imaging, Scattered wavefield

 At the Camden groundwater recharge pond, California